athreygonella/QuickApply/README.md

    - [Chrome Web Store](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
    - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)

+2. Install the script:
+   - Click on the Tampermonkey extension icon
+   - Select "Create a new script"
+   - Copy and paste the contents of `scripts/quickapply.user.js` into the editor
+   - Save the script (Ctrl+S or File > Save)

-2. Create your profile:
+3. Create your profile:
-   - Create a `profile.json` file in the root directory `QuickApply`
+   - Create a file named `profile.json` in the root directory `QuickApply`
-   - Fill it with your personal information using this structure:
+   - Fill it with your information using this structure:
    ```json
    {
        "firstName": "Your First Name",